isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 algorithm instead of an O(N) alorigthm), or inefficient use of a resource (i.e. asking it to do something it's bad at, such as seeking all over, or dealing with non-local memory access).
-Typically secondary metrics like time are not helpful a diagnosis -- they only tell you the code is taking too long.
+Typically secondary metrics like time are not directly helpful in making a diagnosis -- they only tell you the code is taking too long to run.
 In contrast, primary metrics like "how many instructions ran", "what fraction of branches were predicted", or "how many bytes were read" and other "consumption" metrics are often very helpful to when it comes to diagnosing your performance problems and determining how you might fix them.